videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-apis-tutorial/readme-powershell.md

-# Tutorial: Easy configuration using Conditional Access PowerShell cmdlets
+# Tutorial: Easy configuration using Conditional Access APIs and PowerShell cmdlets

 Planning your Conditional Access deployment is critical to achieving your organization's access strategy for apps and resources.